deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    dhctl mirror --images /tmp/d8-images --registry="your.private.registry.com:5000" --registry-login="<USERNAME>" --registry-password="<PASSWORD>"
    ```

-   > Note!
-Images will be pushed to the `/deckhouse/ee` repository in your registry,
-   > make sure it is created and registry user has write access to it before pushing.
+   > Note that images will be pushed to the `/deckhouse/ee` repository in your registry.
+Before running the command, make sure the path `/deckhouse/ee` exists, and the account you are using has write permissions.

-1. After pushing images to an isolated private registry, you are ready to install Deckhouse from it, follow the quick start guide for Enterprise Edition.
+1. After pushing images to an isolated private registry, you are ready to install Deckhouse from it.
+Use the [Getting started](/gs/bm-private/step2.html) guide.

-   Make sure you specified your private registry in `InitConfiguration` resource during setup configuration and it's credentials in step #4.
-   When running the installer container, pull its image from your private registry by replacing
-   `registry.deckhouse.io/deckhouse/ee/install:stable` with `your.private.registry.com:5000/deckhouse/ee/install:stable`.
+   When starting the installer, use its image from the registry, into which Deckhouse images were previously pushed, and not from the public registry.
+For example, use an address like `your.private.registry.com:5000/deckhouse/ee/install:stable` instead of `registry.deckhouse.io/deckhouse/ee/install:stable`.

+   During installation use the address of your registry and authorization data in the `InitConfiguration` resource (parameters [imagesRepo](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-imagesrepo), [registryDockerCfg](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-registrydockercfg) or [step 3](/gs/bm-private/step3.html) of the Getting started guide).

 ### How do I switch a running Deckhouse cluster to use a third-party registry?